yuwen41200/lamp-deploy/README.md

 ## Customize ##

-You can easily extend it by implementing the Action interface.
+You can easily extend *LAMP Deployment Tool* by implementing the Action interface.
 After that, use the following commands to build:

 ```bash